rjdkmr/gmx_clusterByFeatures/docs/commands/cluster.rst

      Therefore, one should know beforehand how many cluster is there in data.
      To automatically determine the cluster number, see `-cmetric <#cmetric-prior>`_ For more details about k-means method, see |gmixture-detail|.

+  4. ``-method hdbscan``
+      |hdbscan| - It does not require cluster number beforehand.
+      The clusters are controlled by minimum cluster size parameter.
+      For more details about HDBSCAN method, see |hdbscan-detail|.

 ******